TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/TouchLCDili9486Pico/Readme.md

     characters to PC - the size of the files/strings are only limited by the SDCard size.
 Change between three SDCard file-sets of 24 files each with *sd*n where n=1,2,3.
 For example use *sd*2[ADD][EXE] for second set of files.
 The folder SDCardFiles has a set of example files.
-Change back to regular [S1]-[S24] key strings by pressing [s] Pad again so that X does not show but A-D. If a library SdFat_-_Adafruit_Fork exists move it out of the Arduino library path.
-Every time that a new SDCard is inserted may require pressing the reset button of the Pico MCU once before the SDCard is recognised.
+Change back to regular [S1]-[S24] key strings by pressing [s] Pad again so that X does not show but A-D. Use *sd*0 - i.e. select 8sd* with [*Cm] then press 0[ADD][EXE] - to disable the SDCard files function.
+Re-enable with *sd*1,2,3.
+If a new SDCard is inserted it may require pressing the hardware reset button of the TouchLCD once.
 (t) Use *am,s,t*number namely *am*n or *as*n or *at*n with n=1,2,3,4,5 for Keys M S T. Choose between 3 different sets
     of 24 macro actions each, for each set of 24 keys M,S,T Or choose 24 differenr Run or CMD commands with n = 4,5 n=1 Combination of 6 Notepad Shortcuts + 6 Photoshop Shortcuts + 6 Firefox Shortcuts + 6 MSWord Special Characters